Comprehensive Campus Plans

 Germantown Friends School 1992 Master Plan

-The plan proposed practical interventions, including strengthening the campus’ visual connections to the surrounding neighborhood, creating a permanent playground for the Kindergarten, construction of perimeter parking lots and drop-off zones, and renovation of the main parking lot to redefine the core of campus as a pedestrian-friendly zone.
+VMA’s plan proposed practical interventions, including improving the campus’ visual connection to the neighborhood, creating a permanent playground for the Kindergarten, construction of perimeter parking lots and drop-off zones, and renovation of the main parking lot to redefine the core of campus as a pedestrian-friendly zone.
+After completion of the plan, VMA then worked with the school on implementation of further projects, including a new student center, and then returned again in 2005 to produce an updated master plan that would build upon the previous improvements.

 Germantown Friends School 2005 Master Plan